-Cuba Decide and the Red Latinoamericana de Jóvenes por la Democracia (Network of Latin American Youth for Democracy) partner to honor Martyrs of Democracy in 23 cities across Europe and the Americas.
+The Day to honor the Victims of Communism in the Americas, in honor of the Cuban martyr Oswaldo Paya, is made official.
+Cuba Decide and the Red Latinoamericana de Jóvenes por la Democracia (Network of Latin American Youth for Democracy) partnered to honor Martyrs of Democracy in 23 cities across Europe and the Americas.

-The Miami Dade County Commission honors the legacy of Oswaldo Payá and Harold Cepero with a Proclamation on July 22nd as the Day for the Victims of Communism in the Americas.
+The Miami Dade County Commission honored the legacy of Oswaldo Payá and Harold Cepero with a Proclamation on July 22nd as the Day for the Victims of Communism in the Americas.